josh-segal/Local-Tourist/README.md

 ## Roadmap
 These features are planned implementations in future builds:
-- Personalized sorting of attractions based on user preferences. --> Reworking with new data after database migration
+- Personalized sorting of attractions based on users similarity scores with other users
-- ~~Attractions ranking functionality, allowing users to intuitively rank attractions they have visited.~~ **Implemented**
 - Group creation and group trip planning
 - AI NLP solution to suggest plans and attractions with automated feature engineering
 - Robust testing framework